www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

   Also, consider an alternative constraint implementation, in order to avoid giving lookups to raters, which complicates things even further.
   There may be a task for this already.
+* [ ] Ensure, that all possibly useful metadata like proposals provided by Gel are used by the optimizers.
+    * [ ] Create optimizer default, that uses everything, that is provided by Gel.
+    * [ ] Create an analyzer, that is run on every optimization.
+It should report a warning, if everything is not used.
+      Maybe this analyzer could report, why the optimizer could not solve a given problem.